Climate & PlanetHome & Garden

 There are many good reasons for adding recycling to your routine, ranging from a personal level to a global advantage.

 Recycling your waste makes you more conscious in how you use and dispose of goods.
 Studies show that people who recycle instinctively cut back on buying unnecessary things.
 They think of how to dispose of the packaging or the product after use before even buying it.
-As a result, people end up saving a considerable amount of money while also saving the planet.
+As a result, people save a considerable amount of money while also saving the planet.

 Individuals, governing bodies and companies can take pride in minimizing their waste as they are helping to reduce global environmental damage and making this earth a better place to live.
 It is a direct contribution that everyone can make.

-Apart from the environmental and emotional benefits, there is an economic impact via employment generated.
-When you put your waste in different bins for paper, plastics, glass and so on, the contents of each are further segregated and taken to recycling plants.
-The manpower involved in the logistics and processing of your waste is considerable and thus, you are helping to provide jobs and aid in the welfare of their families.
+Apart from the environmental and emotional benefits, employment generates an economic impact.
+When you put your waste in different bins for paper, plastics, glass, and so on, the contents of each are further segregated and taken to recycling plants.
+The manpower involved in the logistics and processing of your waste is considerable; thus, you are helping to provide jobs and aid the welfare of their families.
 Some will argue that the manpower and steps to recycle are more expensive than trash, but multiple organizations insist that the benefits significantly outweigh the additional resources and costs.

-We must also be aware of the emissions that result from the incineration.
-Sometimes the heat generated is used to generate electrical power (waste to energy plants) to offset the damage and minimize the carbon footprint.
-Even though this sounds positive, there are concerns about the type of waste being incinerated and if it has any toxic effects on the surrounding areas.
+We must also be aware of the emissions that result from incineration.
+Sometimes, the heat generated is used to generate electrical power (waste-to-energy plants) to offset the damage and minimize the carbon footprint.
+Even though this sounds positive, there are concerns about the type of waste being incinerated and whether it has any toxic effects on the surrounding areas.

 Recycling’s Global Impact

-What happens to your recycled items after leaving the recycling bin?
-Plastics, in particular, can be expensive to process or some products are not recyclable due to being contaminated with food or other materials.
-In these cases, the goods become an internationally-traded commodity that was, until recently, shipped to China for a high price tag.
+What happens to your recycled items after they leave the recycling bin?
+Plastics, in particular, can be expensive to process, and some products are not recyclable due to being contaminated with food or other materials.
+In these cases, the goods become an internationally traded commodity that was, until recently, shipped to China for a high price tag.

 In 2018, China announced a ban on the import of plastic waste as an initiative to clean up its environment.
-This left other Asian countries including Malaysia, Thailand and Vietnam to become the top importers of plastic scrap.
+This left other Asian countries, including Malaysia, Thailand, and Vietnam, to become the top importers of plastic scrap.
 However, the surge in plastic imports in those areas has encouraged unethical practices, and the local government is cracking down and shutting down those facilities.
-As a result, leaving the scrap to sit in abandoned facilities or stranded at seaports with no destination.
+As a result, the scrap is left to sit in abandoned facilities or stranded at seaports with no destination.

 Purchase Products Made From Recycled Materials

-To purchase products made from reused materials, simply look for a recycling symbol and language on the product’s packaging.
-Every day manufacturers are finding new ways to create items that are recyclable including paper towels, cardboard boxes, plastic containers, crayons, ink cartridges, paint, garden supplies such as hoses, furniture, wallpaper, and even garbage cans.
+To purchase products made from reused materials, look for a recycling symbol and language on the product’s packaging.
+Every day, manufacturers are finding new ways to create recyclable items, including paper towels, cardboard boxes, plastic containers, crayons, ink cartridges, paint, garden supplies such as hoses, furniture, wallpaper, and even garbage cans.

-And don’t forget the packaging.
+Don’t forget the packaging.
 It is often too big for the product inside and uses non-recycled materials.
 This is wasteful and should be minimized as well when making a purchase decision.
-Voting with your wallet is one of the best ways to make an impact while sending a clear message to the companies that make these products as to your desire for more attention to recycle-friendly products.
+Voting with your wallet is one of the best ways to make an impact while sending a clear message to the companies that make these products about your desire for more attention to recycle-friendly products.

 Recycling Facts